Products for Itchy, Flaky or Bumpy Scalps

 Conditions change, products change: A few things contribute to how a flare-up of Seborrheic dermatitis behaves - and responds.
 Those may influence which treatments work better.

 • The yeast Malasezzia, which is normally on our scalps can 1) Be an allergen, or 2) Be an irritant.
 If, for some reason these yeasts increase in number, they can cause problems.
-Many of these active ingredients are anti-yeast.
+If your skin is experiencing dermatitis that is currently heavily influenced by those yeasts - then an anti-yeast product might do the trick.
+At this moment in time.

 • Skin health and its ability to function as a barrier to the outside can vary.
 If you sweat a lot, if your scalp is wet a long time, if the seasons change abruptly, or you're out in the wind, you wear a hat you're not used to, a new product irritates your skin - all those things can weaken your skin barrier and cause some irritation and inflammation.
-Different active ingredients may work better under different conditions - and different product formulas may be more scalp-friendly under different circumstances.
+Different active ingredients may work better under different conditions - some ingredients have anti-inflammatory benefits that soothe the scalp.
+Sometimes that's what you need most.

 • Season and weather: The products you use-and your scalp symptoms may change if you live someplace where there are dry and humid seasons.
 These environmental changes have big implications for skin health.

 • Product discontinuation.
 We've all been there, haven't we?
-We shed a tear for you, beloved discontinued products that kept our scalps happy.
+We shed a tear for you, beloved discontinued products.
 Seriously - if you alternate products, you have an automatic back-up plan.
 May it never happen to you.

 • Choose based on your need, alternate products for multiple benefits, or look for products with more than one active ingredient - those multi-taskers have their own list at the bottom of the page!